wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 This way you can narrow down your modes to be more specific.
 For example, a form component that lets you edit a placemark can take in `mode: MapPlacemarkEditMode` so that it's only possible to render the form when in those 3 modes.
 This also means that the form code can be simplified since it only needs to check 3 different modes internally.

 I'll admit that it was a little tricky hooking these modes up to URLs within the browser.
-We wrote some code so that when you updated the mode, we automatically set the route using React Router to the URL that matches your current state closest.
+We wrote some code so that when you updated the mode, we automatically set the route using React Router to the URL that most closely matches your current state.
 Of course, URLs can't preserve all the same state as these JavaScript objects, but people expect to lose unsaved changes when they refresh the browser anyway.

 ## React Gotchas